bootlin/snagboot/docs/fw_binaries.md

 recovery flow has a set of named firmware that it will attempt to write to the board and run, in a predetermined order.
 Configurations for these firmware have to be passed to the recovery tool via the --firmware or --firmware-file argument.
 You can pass these options multiple times if necessary.
-This part of the documentation explains what firmware and configuration options are needed for each SoC family.
+This section explains what firmware and configuration options are needed for each SoC family.

 A firmware configuration file for snagrecover has the following structure: